Visualization Selection Guide

 sns.heatmap(pivot, annot=True, fmt='.0f', cmap='YlOrRd')

 Avoid when: - You have fewer than ~4 rows or columns — a table or grouped bar chart is cleaner. - You need to compare exact values — color is harder to read precisely than bar length.
-Add annot=True to print the values if precision matters.
+Add annot=True to print the numbers if precision matters.

 Choosing a color palette